Early Alert Information for Students

 - Low assignments/test/quiz scores

 Be aware that instructors are not required to participate in Early Alert.
-In these cases students should not assume they are doing OK, but rather should follow up with their instructor by email or during office hours to get their specific grade information.
+In these cases students should not assume they are doing fine, but rather should follow up with their instructor by email or during office hours to get their specific grade information.

 What Should I Do if I Get an Early Alert?